 I had been craving — deeply, darkly, intensely craving — something chocolate-y.
 I woke up in the mornings thinking of a rich, moist chocolate cake drowning in frosting.
-I went to bed at night and dreamed of plates stacked high with fudgy brownies.
-And in between all I wanted to do was dig my teeth into a fat, chunky, chocolate-chip cookie.
+I went to bed at night and dreamed of plates stacked high with fudgy vegan brownies.
+And in between all I wanted to do was dig my teeth into a fat, chunky, vegan chocolate chip cookie.

 Exit to the real world.
 Which isn’t so bad, really, now that it contains this luscious, delicious, Chocolate Orange Bundt Cake with a Chocolate Orange Glaze.